Tyson Ashley Retz

 Tyson Retz is an intellectual historian and philosopher of history with a PhD from the University of Melbourne (2016).
 His first book Empathy and History (Berghahn 2018) explains the role that the concept of empathy played in providing history with a philosophical foundation in the eighteenth and nineteenth centuries.
 Critical of the psychologism of that tradition, the book develops an alternative to 'empathetic understanding' based on Gadamer’s hermeneutical reception of Collingwood’s logic of question and answer.

 His second book Progress and the Scale of History appears in the Cambridge Elements series Historical Theory and Practice.
 The Element explores the idea of progress within different conceptions of history from antiquity to the present day.
-Retz is also the author of numerous peer-reviewed articles that share a concern with the philosophical foundations of different conceptions of history.
+Retz is also the author of numerous peer-reviewed articles that illuminate the intellectual traditions underpinning various approaches to the study of history.
 He is currently an editor of the Bloomsbury History: Theory and Method digital resource, and he sits on the board of the History Education Research Journal.

 Visiting appointments have taken him to the University of British Columbia (2014), Tallinn University (2018) and the University of Oslo (2021).
 In 2024-25, he is a Senior Research Fellow at the University of Vienna.